 Some collection efforts (and other matters) will not be halted by the automatic stay.
 These include the ability of a former spouse to collect support payments from the wages you earn after the filing of your Chapter 7 case.

-The Automatic Stay in Summary:
+The Automatic Stay in Summary

 To summarize, the powerful automatic stay takes effect as soon as a bankruptcy is filed.
-It stops creditors from calling or sending you demand letters; stops any pending lawsuits against you, prevents enforcement of pre-existing judgments and cuts off garnishments of bank accounts and paychecks.
+It stops creditors from calling or sending you to demand letters; stops any pending lawsuits against you, prevents enforcement of pre-existing judgments, and cuts off garnishments of bank accounts and paychecks.
 Further, it will stay evictions and having your property repossessed.